This delicata squash salad with persimmons is the perfect seasonal addition to your Thanksgiving spread.

 The key, though, is picking the right persimmon.

 See, what I didn’t know all those years ago is that there are two kinds of persimmons – the fuyu that I’ve discussed here, and hachiya.
 To tell the difference between the two, note that the fuyu is flat bottomed, while the hachiya is heart-shaped.
-(You can see the fuyu persimmon in the background of the pictures on this post.)
+(I’m holding a fuyu persimmon in the picture above.)

 The first year that I got into persimmons, I went on a walk in my old neighborhood.
 I noticed that my neighbor had a persimmon tree, and I was delighted with my good fortune.
 I planned to come back that evening when no one was around, climb up on their fence, and pluck one from the tree.